knox-dawson/rm-shapes/README.md

 # rm-shapes

-rM Shapes - Shapes to cut and paste into [reMarkable](https://remarkable.com/) tablet
+rM Shapes - Shapes to cut and paste into a [reMarkable](https://remarkable.com/) tablet

 All shapes were generated using [Drawj2d](https://drawj2d.sourceforge.io/).